BILLY KOULMENTAS - INTERVIEW

 But now they started going after things that have nothing to do with food.
 So you see a grade – it might be a B or a C or whatever it is – but that might not necessarily mean that it’s the food!
 For example, they came in and said well, down by the stove downstairs there’s a lever for emergency cutoff by the Fire Department that you cannot close it off, cause God forbid if there’s a fire you have to be able to shut it down.
 They cited me for that – the Board of Health, saying it’s not open.
 I go, “But if I close it I’m gonna get a fine from the Fire Department!”
 [Laughs]

 And they’re young kids!
 And they don’t know!
 My last inspection – I’ll give you an example.
 My condenser from the pipe got broken.
 It was busted up and I had my plumbers fixing it.
 She was more concerned about them fixing the pipe then checking the food temperatures or anything like that.

 ER: I just want to ask, where do you see yourself and your business in 10 years?

 BK: It won’t be here in 10 years.
 I see myself basically, maybe somewhere south, Florida, Texas, [phone rings] give or take, basically my time with my family, with my kids.

-ER: And is there a date at which you would retire?
+ER: Is there a date at which you would retire?

-BK: I don’t think I’m ever gonna retire.
-I’m never gonna retire.
+BK: I’m never gonna retire.
 That’ll never happen.
-I’m always gonna do something for work and so forth.
 I just can’t stay home.
-But I’m not gonna be working, it won’t be this kind of level.
+But it won’t be like this kind of level.
 Cause like I said earlier it’s a curse and a blessing.
 The blessing is you make money if you know what you’re doing.
 The curse is you lose your life.
-And you’re always on call no matter what.
+You’re always on call no matter what.

 ER: You had the other business.
 Do you have other businesses now?